SparkPost/support-docs/articles/deliverability/ip-warm-up-overview.md

 ---
 title: "IP Warm-up Overview"
-description: "IP Warm up Definition IP warming is the process of methodically adding campaign volume week over week to a new IP Address to establish a positive sending reputation with Internet Services Providers IS Ps IP Warm up Summary IS Ps view email from a new IP Address as suspicious until..."
+description: "IP warming is the process of methodically adding email volume to a new IP address gradually over several days and weeks in order to establish a positive sending reputation with mailbox providers.
+Mailbox providers view email from a new IP address as suspicious until..."
 ---

 ### IP Warm-up Definition